Log File protocol configuration options

 FTP Transfer Mode For ASCII transfers over FTP, you must select NONE in the Processor field and LINEBYLINE in the Event Generator field.

-FTPS TLS Version The versions of TLS that can be used with FTPS connections.
-To use the most secure version, select the TLSv1.2 option.
-When you select an option with multiple available versions, the FTPS connection negotiates the highest version available by both the client and server.
+The TLS versions that are compatible with FTPS connections.
+Select TLS 1.3 for the highest level of TLS security.
+When you select an option that supports multiple versions, the FTPS connection negotiates the latest version that is supported by both the client and the server.
+TLS 1.3 is compatible with QRadar 7.5.0 Update Package 5 and later.

 SCP Remote File For SCP file transfers, type the name of the file on the remote host.
 You can choose only a single file.
 This parameter does not support adding multiple files, including methods like file globbing or regular expressions.